HaoyuHuang/NovaLSM/README.md

 # NovaLSM
 Nova-LSM is a component-based design of the LSM-tree using fast and high bandwidth networks such as RDMA.
-These components implement the following novel concepts.
-First, they use RDMA to enable nodes of a shared-nothing architecture to share their disk bandwidth and space.
-Second, they construct ranges dynamically at runtime to boost performance and parallelize compaction.
-Third, they scatter blocks of a file (SSTable) across an arbitrary number of disks to scale.
+Its components implement the following novel concepts.
+First, they use RDMA to enable nodes of a shared-nothing architecture to share their disk bandwidth and storage.
+Second, they construct ranges dynamically at runtime to parallelize compaction and boost performance.
+Third, they scatter blocks of a file (SSTable) across an arbitrary number of disks and use power-of-d to scale.
 Fourth, the logging component separates availability of log records from their durability.
-These designs provide for alternative implementations of a component with different configuration settings.
+These design decisions provide for an elastic system with well-defined knobs that control its performance and scalability characteristics.
+We present an implementation of these designs using LevelDB as a starting point.
+Our evaluation shows Nova-LSM scales and outperforms its monolithic counter-part by several orders of magnitude.
+This is especially true with workloads that exhibit a skewed pattern of access to data.
 NovaLSM is built on top of [LevelDB](https://github.com/google/leveldb).

 # Platform
 Linux.
 We have tested it on [CloudLab R320 and R6220](https://docs.cloudlab.us/hardware.html) instances.